IsoldeFair/frizz-free/README.md

 This project evolved from my life lasting love to curly hair and curly hair care.
 It is only supposed to show the basic idea of what I am able to code in Rails.

-To see the main features of the project, see [Wiki](https://github.com/IsoldeFair/frizz-free/wiki).

 ## Setup

 After cloning the repo, you need to run some basic steps to make sure you have all the n necessary requirements installed